 Before we get into what ‘Scilla did on that warm spring afternoon, let’s talk about Zebra Sharks.
 Not to take the wind out of the Discovery Channel and Shark Week’s sails, I’m just give you a quick little precis, particularly about what’s going on with the business end since that’s what I encountered first hand (or head, in this case).

 Zebra sharks patrol the ocean floor, much like a Nurse shark.
 Their staple diet are things like mollusks, crustaceans and other bottom dwellers along with the occasional fish.
 Short answer is that it feeds like a vacuum cleaner.
 How it works is that they literally suck in everything in front of their mouth with one big, quick gasp.
-To facilitate this feeding style, mother nature situated their mouths beneath their heads, here have a picture:
+To facilitate this feeding style, mother nature situated their mouths facing down, here have a picture:

 The “dangerous” teeth for a Zebra shark are located in the back of the mouth, but they don’t work like yours or mine, it works more like a meat grinder.
 The little teeth up front act purely to get some grip and hold onto their prey while they suck their food into the grinding teeth in the back.
 So basically, this shark (and others similar to it) is a swimming Hoover.
 Once she sucks something up, it’s going to have one hell of a time getting loose.